 Generally, that property that you acquire over the course of your marriage (regardless of how it’s titled) is considered marital property, and these assets must be divided equitably in the event of divorce.
 Equitably doesn’t necessarily mean equally but, instead, means fairly given the circumstances of your marriage and divorce.

 Parenting time and parental responsibility make up what used to be called child custody.
 Parental responsibility determines who will be making the important decisions about education, health care, religious education, and extracurriculars for your children, and it can be either sole or joint.
 Parenting time determines when the children will be with you and when they will be with their other parent.
 While parenting time can be sole, it is rare for the court to disallow a parent some form of visitation without a good reason for doing so.

 Child support is based on state calculation guidelines, and it is the tool the state uses to ensure that both parents uphold their financial responsibility to their children.
 Usually, the parent who has the children less of the time pays child support to the other.
 Because child support is based on each parent’s financial ability to pay, the higher earner generally pays child support to the other parent, even if they split their time with the children right down the middle.

 Spousal maintenance, also known as alimony, only plays a role if there is a divorce-based financial discrepancy between two exes.
 The spouse who has greater earnings can be ordered to help offset this discrepancy through maintenance payments that are intended to help the other find firmer financial footing.

-The impressive divorce attorneys at Delaney Heckman – proudly serving the Chicago area – are on your side and are well-positioned to help.
+The impressive divorce attorneys at Andrea Heckman Law – proudly serving the Chicago area – are on your side and are well-positioned to help.
 To learn more, please don’t wait to contact us today.